mars0i/bali/doc/Parameters.md

 -------

-A good set of parameters for demonstrating the effect of religious values in the NetLogo-only model as of 12/8/2014 (in which religious damping of noise is done by multiplication):
+A good set of parameters for demonstrating the effect of  spiritual values in the NetLogo-only model as of 12/8/2014 (in which spiritual damping of noise is done by multiplication, and spiritual transmission is from `pestneighbors` plus 5 subaks randomly chosen from the entire population (note that's usually more than the number of pestneighbors)):

 	pestgrowth-rate: 2.4 (the max)
 	pestdispersal-rate: 1.5 (the max)